Telos-Kitchen/telos-account-creator-services/README.md

 }
 ```

 If the requested name is the correct format, the service will then check to see if it is available.
-If it is not available, the service returns ```HTTP 400``` and the following message:
+If it is not available, the service returns ```HTTP 200``` (Account Exists) and the following message:
 ```
 {
     "message": "Requested Telos account name teloskitchen already exists."
 }
 ```

-If both checks pass, the service returns ```HTTP 200``` and the following message.
+If both checks pass, the service returns ```HTTP 404``` (Not Found) and the following message.
 ```
 {
     "message": "Requested Telos account name solidaccount is valid and available."